MasterKale/Docker-Django/README.md

 Builds the Django container.
 The container is built from a standard **python** Docker image and will run Django's `colletstatic` when being built.

-### docker-compose.yml
+### docker-compose.yml + docker-compose.dev.yml

-Tasked with spinning up three containers: the above container for **Django**, one for **PostgreSQL**, and one for **Redis**.
+Use `./start-dev.sh` to start Django for development.
+This will spin up three containers: the above container for **Django**, one for **PostgreSQL**, and one for **Redis**.

-By default an **Nginx** container is also created to reverse-proxy requests to Django and serve static files.
-In this configuration, the Django server will be available on port 80 during production.

-If the Nginx container is removed, Docker can be accessed directly on port 8000.
-Static files can then be served from the **static_files_volume** Docker volume.
+Django can be accessed in DEBUG mode directly from http://localhost:8000 during development.
+The Gunicorn workers are set to reload when file changes are detected.

+Postgres can also be directly accessed at `localhost:5432` using the credentials you specified in the **.env** file.

-### docker-compose.override.yml
+### docker-compose.yml + docker-compose.prod.yml

-Loads automatically when running a standard `docker-compose up`.
-These values are intended for development purposes as they tweak the container configurations in the following way:

-- Make the Postgres container accessible externally on port 5432
-- Make the site available through Nginx at http://localhost:8000
-- Start gunicorn to reload when it detects a file change
-- Set an environmental flag telling Django that it is running in debug mode
+See the **Production Hosting** section below for more information.

+Use `./start-dev.sh` to start Django for production.
+You can also run `./update-prod-django.sh` whenever you need to deploy a new build.

 ### Pipfile/Pipfile.lock